1016772350

 If you have a business or are thinking about starting one, you’ll have to decide how you want to structure it.
 Your answer may differ depending on your particular goals—like asset protection, tax efficiency, or ease of transitioning your business to family members.

-Below is a summary of common business entities, as well as the benefits and drawbacks of each structure.
+Below is a summary of common business entities, as well as the primary benefits and drawbacks of each structure.

 Sole Proprietorship